George Trahern

-George Eugene Trahern (born June 29, 1936), was an American politician who was a member of the Oregon House of Representatives and Oregon State Senate.
+George Eugene Trahern (born June 29, 1936), is an American politician who was a member of the Oregon House of Representatives and Oregon State Senate.

 Trahern was born in Grants Pass, Oregon and was a real estate appraiser.
 He served in the House from 1981 until he was appointed to the state senate, serving briefly for one session in 1988.